scipian/community/CONTRIBUTING.md

 ## Feature Requests

-To request a change to the way that Scipian works, please open an issue inside the [scipian/rfcs][rfcs] repo and we will be happy to discuss and see if it meets the acceptance criteria for an initiative to be created.
+To request a change to the way that Scipian works, please follow the process documented inside the [scipian/rfcs][rfcs] repo.

-Please use the Feature Request issue template when submitting a feature request.

 [rfcs]: https://github.com/scipian/rfcs